-You may audit a course at a reduced tuition rate.
-If you register for a course online and wish to audit it, you must complete a paper Schedule Change form requesting the audit option.
+Students may audit a course at a reduced tuition rate.
+Students that register online and wish to audit a course must complete a paper Schedule Change form requesting the audit option.
 This status cannot be changed after the 100% refund period.
 Courses taken as an audit status do not count as credits attempted in financial aid award calculations, and the AU (audit) status does not count in calculating GPAs.
 The audit indicator AU indicates a registration status, not an evaluation.
+Students electing this option are not required to meet pre-requisite requirements for the course.

-Dropping/Withdrawing from Classes Definitions:
+Dropping/Withdrawing from Classes

+Definitions:

-Drop: When you remove a course from your schedule before the end of the 100% refund period for that course.
-If you drop a course from your schedule, it will not show up on your grade transcript.
+Drop: When a student removes a course from their schedule before the end of the 100% refund period for that course.
+Courses that are dropped will not show up on the grade transcript.
 Note: Courses that are less than a full term in length have different refund periods.
-These dates are indicated on your schedule as "last date to drop and pay."
+These dates are indicated on the students schedule as "last date to drop and pay."

-Withdraw: When you remove a course from your schedule after the 100% refund period for that course.
-If you withdraw from a course, it will show up on your grade transcript with a status of W to indicate that you withdrew from that course.
-In addition, students are responsible for all tuition and fees associated with the course or courses they withdraw from.
-Note: Courses that are less than a full term in length have different withdrawal deadline dates
+Withdraw: When a student removes a course from their schedule after the 100% refund period for that course.
+These courses will appear upon the student's grade transcript with a status of W to indicate that the student withdrew from that course.
+In addition, students are responsible for all tuition and fees associated with the course or courses from which they withdraw.
+Note: Courses that are less than a full term in length have different withdraw deadline dates.